Chloe x Halle: 2018–2019: The Kids Are Alright

-2020–present: Ungodly Hour
+2020–2021: Ungodly Hour

 On April 17, 2020, Chloe x Halle and Swae Lee released "Catch Up", a collaboration with Mike Will Made It, alongside a lyric video, and on May 14, 2020, the duo released the single "Do It" and announced their second album, Ungodly Hour.
 The next day, "Forgive Me" was announced as the second single, released along with a video.
 They released Ungodly Hour on June 12, 2020, to critical acclaim.
 The album debuted at number 16 on the Billboard 200 chart with 24,000 units sold.
 "Do It" also became their first entry on the Billboard Hot 100, debuting at number 83, on the chart dated June 27, 2020.
 They performed the song at the 31st GLAAD Media Awards, as well as the 2020 BET Awards, which was where they also performed "Forgive Me" for the first time.
-Amid the COVID-19 pandemic, Chloe x Halle also performed "Do It" on the Dear Class of 2020 virtual commencement event in early June 2020, as well as on The Today Show, and Jimmy Kimmel Live!.
+Amid the COVID-19 pandemic, Chloe x Halle also performed "Do It" on the Dear Class of 2020 virtual commencement event in early June 2020, as well as on The Today Show and Jimmy Kimmel Live!.
 On August 30, the duo performed the title track, "Ungodly Hour", during the pre-show for the 2020 MTV VMAs.
-Chloe x Halle performed the American national anthem at the kickoff game for the 2020 NFL season in September 2020.
+Chloe x Halle performed "The Star-Spangled Banner" at the kickoff game for the 2020 NFL season in September 2020.
 In early September 2020, Chloe x Halle released a remix of their single "Do It" featuring Doja Cat, City Girls and Mulatto.
 The duo hosted the Glamour Women of the Year Awards in October 2020.